Hackerdude374/Natures-Call/README.md

     git checkout main
     ```

-3. Ensure you are on the correct branch: (it should output main)
+3. Ensure you are on the correct branch (it should output main):
     ```bash
     git branch
     ```

 4. Setting up the Backend:
     - Navigate to the server-side directory:
         ```bash
         cd Natures-Call/server-side